largeweb/hello-world-3f68f1a6/project-overview.md

 # Project Overview

-Project Name: Hello, World!
+Project Name: Hello World

-Description: A basic web application that displays the text "Hello, World!"
+Description: A basic web application that displays the text "Hello, World!" on a webpage.
+This project serves as a simple test and introduction to web development.

 Features:

-*   Displays "Hello, World!" on a webpage.
+*   Displays "Hello, World!" text.

-Target Audience: Developers learning a new framework or platform.
-Anyone who wants to quickly deploy a test application.
+Target Audience: New developers, anyone testing a development environment.

 Technology Stack: